knowit/snappysense/aws-iot-backend/DATA-MODEL.md

     actuators: ["temperature"]
 ```

-## Class
+## CLASS

 There is one entry in `CLASS` for each device class.
 These are are mostly informational and for
 optimizing communication, further use TBD.

 DynamoDB table name: `snappy_class`.
 Primary key: `class`.

 Note that a class name cannot match any device name or the string `all`.
-(This is probably a bug
+(TODO: This is probably a
-having to do with the control message protocol; it should be fixed.)
+bug having to do with the control message protocol; it should be fixed.)

 ```
 CLASS